magento/merchdocs/src/shipping/magento-shipping.md

 - Updated the user interface to better demonstrate the steps which need to be completed.
 Add-Ons and International Details can now be filled out in their own sections.

 - In-depth error messaging and visual representation of actions / values which are required have now been added.
-Field validation occurs at the time of entry as well as when the Batch Process is “Finished”.
+Field validation occurs at the time of entry as well as when the Batch Process is "Finished".

 - The experience related to the customers selected Shipping Method now flows through.
 As a result of this, the Batch Fulfillment rules will be deprecated as the Quoting and Fulfillment Rules are now used instead.
 Quotes can also be triggered for the selected experience.